Back to the COPC Blog

 1. Drive Accountability

 Effective scorecards link performance to the organization’s overall performance and goals.
-This linkage can help in communicating performance and results to the various stakeholders.
+This linkage can help communicate performance and results to various stakeholders.

 A well-designed and balanced scorecard with solid supplementary processes will help increase accountability.